 This has given me the perfect opportunity to spend more time reading my Bible, writing in my journal, and watching Sam’s personal growth video of the day.
 What are some things you want to do during the day that you feel like you never have enough time for?
 Maybe waking up a few minutes earlier will help you with that.

 What do you talk about doing, but never do?

 For me, I always talk about wanting to get on a schedule to manage school, blogging, and personal time.
 Have you wanted to travel but never acted on it?
 Why haven’t you done it?
-Actively think about this throughout the day and truthfully answer why you havent done these things.
+Actively think about this throughout the day while you are soul searching and truthfully answer why you haven’t done these things.

 What would make you feel most fulfilled?

 If you feel like something is missing in your life, think about what it could be.
 Have you been spending enough time actively trying to grow as a person or in your relationship with God?
 Do you hate the job you have and think another one would be a better fit?
 You don’t always have to stick to a plan (I’ve learned this the hard way).
 Figure out what’s missing and go after it!

 Over the last year I have become overly obsessed with social media.
 It got to the point where I was spending almost all my free time on it: while I was watching TV, as a way of avoiding homework or talking to people as I walked across campus, and even scrolling while people were talking to me.
 It wasn’t until I started comparing my life to my friends and feeling bad about myself that I realized how bad it had gotten.
 A few months ago I deleted my Twitter after realizing I didn’t talk to half the people I followed anyways.
 This has helped eliminate a lot of negativity.
 During your soul searching, decide what the main sources of negativity are in your life and eliminate them.
 Is there something or someone keeping you from growing?
 Are those things worth the complacency in your life?

 How do you implement soul searching into your life?